scikit-beam/XrayDB/doc/dbschema.rst

 Chantler Table
 ------------------------------

-The `Chantler` table holds data for resonant X-ray scattering factors :math:`f'(E)` and :math:`f''(E)` as well as photo-electric absorption, coherent, and incoherent scattering factors from :cite:ts:`Chantler`.
-Energies are in eV, and each row represents an energy level for an element.
+The `Chantler` table holds data for resonant X-ray scattering factors :math:`f'(E)` and :math:`f''(E)` as well as photo-electric absorption, coherent, and incoherent scattering factors from :cite:author:`Chantler`.
+As with other tables, scattering factors are unitless, and cross sections are in cm^2/gr.
+Each row represents an element.

-.. index:: Table of resonant scattering and mass attenuation coefficients from Chantler
+.. index:: DB Table of resonant scattering and mass attenuation coefficients from Chantler
 .. _db_chantler_table:

-   Table of resonant scattering and mass attenuation coefficients from Chantler.
+   DB Table of resonant scattering and mass attenuation coefficients from Chantler.

     +-------------------------------+--------------+---------------------------------------+
     |  Column                       |  Type        | Description                           |